anaszain89/anaszain89.github.io/index.md

 ## 2020

+### August

+- Presented a follow-up webinar on Inference Optimization.
+Talk was titled [*Deeper Dive into TensorRT and TRITON*](https://event.on24.com/eventRegistration/EventLobbyServlet?target=reg20.jsp&partnerref=devnws&eventid=2355478&sessionid=1&key=F89A7BE8742F98334CEDDA4E86A6D5F0&regTag=1055756&sourcepage=register).
+I demo the usage of these tools and how you can use them to integrate into your application(s).
+The codes/notebooks used are available [in this repo](https://github.com/NVIDIA/healthcare-on-tap-TRT-TRITON-demo).

 ### May

 - Worked on [Quickstart guide](https://aws.amazon.com/quickstart/architecture/nvidia-clara-train/) for Clara Train SDK in a Highly available and scalable configuration on AWS cloud.
 Try it out and get going with Clara!
 Work done in collaboration with the fantastic AWS team!